CAIT-NV Logo

 This (very simplified) algorithm adjusts item difficulty based on responses: correct answers (Pass) lead to harder items, incorrect answers (Fail) to easier ones.
 This dynamic selection efficiently pinpoints the examinee's ability in real-time.

-2. Ability Re-estimation: After each response, the examinee's ability is re-estimated using Bayesian inference, incorporating all prior responses.
+2. Ability Re-estimation: After each response, the algorithm re-estimates your ability using Bayesian inference, incorporating all previous responses to refine the estimate.

-3. Optimal Item Selection: The next item is chosen to provide maximum information at the current ability estimate.
+3. Item Selection: The next item is selected to maximize information at the current ability estimate, ensuring each question contributes meaningfully to measurement precision.

-4. Content Balancing: The algorithm ensures a balanced representation of all three item types throughout the test.
+4. Content Balancing: The algorithm maintains balanced representation across all three item types (Figure Weights, Visual Puzzles, Block Design) throughout testing.

-5. Termination Criteria: Testing concludes when measurement precision reaches a target standard error (SE ≤ 0.5) or a maximum item count (e.g., 30 items) is administered.
+5. Termination Criteria: Testing concludes when measurement precision reaches SE ≤ 0.5 or after administering 30 items, whichever comes first.

 Adaptive vs. Full-length Test Correlation